Tribune, Tronc And Beyond: A Slur, A Secret Payout And A Looming Sale

 Ferro no longer controls day-to-day operations; he stepped down as chairman after sexual harassment accusations arose involving his conduct outside Tribune Publishing.

 But the repercussions of Ferro's decisions continue to reverberate throughout the company.
-The most public insult was the company's mangled rebranding: the new futuristic name Tronc was instantly derided, half-heartedly defended, and in October, unceremoniously dumped.
+The most public insult was the company's mangled rebranding: The new futuristic name Tronc was instantly derided, halfheartedly defended and, in October, unceremoniously dumped.

 Ferro's ill-fated impulse to rebrand the newspaper company with tech glamour was accompanied by other incidents: waves of layoffs and buyouts for staffers at the same time executive compensation shot upward; a failed effort to hold off union organizing drives at its newsrooms across the country; a perplexing digital strategy called "gravitas with scale" to draw upon an army of writers outside the company; scandals that sidelined several top leaders; and the sale of the LA Times, at the time the company's most important property — and the one in which Ferro had taken the strongest interest.
 In several instances, controversies were further fueled by digital media executive Ross Levinsohn, Ferro's choice for publisher and CEO of the LA Times.